Carpal tunnel syndrome: information & recommended doctors

 How is carpal tunnel syndrome treated?

 Treatment depends on the stage of the carpal tunnel syndrome.
-If the symptoms have not progressed too far, conservative therapy is usually used.
+If the symptoms are not yet too advanced, conservative treatment is generally used.

-The treatment focuses on the therapy of the underlying disease.
+The treatment focuses on treating the underlying disease.
 For example, if diabetes is the cause of carpal tunnel syndrome, the diabetes must be treated.

-To relieve the acute pain, measures such as immobilisation of the affected arm or medication are used at the same time.
+At the same time, measures such as immobilization of the affected arm or medication are used to relieve the acute pain.

-If excessive stress is the cause of carpal tunnel syndrome, the arm should be rested.
+If excessive strain is the cause of carpal tunnel syndrome, the arm must be protected.
 This allows nerves and other structures to recover.
-At the same time, anti-inflammatory drugs or cortisone injections can provide relief.
+At the same time, anti-inflammatory medication or cortisone injections can provide relief.

-Carpal tunnel surgery is recommended in advanced stages or in cases of severe symptoms.
-The operation can be either performed open or arthroscopically.
-The advantage of minimally invasive treatment is that the patient can move his or her hand earlier.
+Carpal tunnel surgery is recommended in advanced stages or if the symptoms are severe.
+The operation can be either open or arthroscopic.
+The advantage of minimally invasive treatment is that the patient can move their hand earlier.

-Surgery usually involves cutting the carpal ligament, which lies over the bone groove at the wrist.
+During surgery, the carpal ligament, which lies over the bone groove on the wrist, is usually cut.
 The surgeon also removes tissue that can constrict the nerve.
-This relieves the pressure on the nerve.
+This reduces the pressure on the nerve.

 After the operation, the patient must rest the arm for several weeks.
-Sport or work leave depends on the healing process and the stress to which the hand is exposed in professional or sporting life.
+Rest from sport or work depends on the healing process and the strain to which the hand is exposed in professional or sporting life.

 Who treats carpal tunnel syndrome?

-In case of carpal tunnel syndrome, it is advisable to consult a specialist.
+In the case of carpal tunnel syndrome, it is advisable to consult a specialist.
 An expert in the field of hand surgery is the first port of call here.
-However, since carpal tunnel syndrome also involves nerves, a specialist in neurosurgery is also required here.
+However, as nerves are also involved in carpal tunnel syndrome, a specialist in neurosurgery is also required.